Des Moines Distracted Driving Accident Attorneys

 If you suffered severe injuries or your loved one was killed in a distracted driving or texting while driving accident in the greater Des Moines area, you need to quickly retain legal counsel for assistance with every single aspect of your personal injury case.
 Make sure that you speak to a lawyer before you say anything to an insurance company.

-Types of Distracted Driving/Texting While Driving Accident Cases We Handle
+What Are the Different Types of Distracted Driving/Texting While Driving Accident Cases?

 As the Centers for Disease Control and Prevention (CDC) notes, there are 3 main types of distraction: